PROS / ProgeCAD Pro includes more than 11,000 2D/3D symbols, which is many more than comparable programs.

 The interface of this CAD drawing software isn't the easiest to use, but there are some helpful features to make designing less difficult.
 The tool palette is customizable and a command line allows you to quickly input data.
 Although you can import other existing designs, there is no setup wizard or tool to speed up the process of a new model or design.

 The editing tools included with ProgeCAD are possibly the best part of the software.
 All of the standard features are present, such as text and color editing, a layer manager, a point marker and a few others.
 Included with the software are over 11,000 2D symbols and prebuilt components to add to your designs, which is a vast deal more than is offered by other competitors.

-The standard version of progeCAD has limited file compatibility with native DWG and DXF support but not much else.
+The professional version of ProgeCAD has limited file compatibility with native DWG and DXF support but not much else.
 The CAD software does have a DXF converter so you can convert PDFs to a readable DXF file.
+You are able to save in DWF and DGN formats as well.
 Disappointingly, there’s no raster image support.
 Simply put, a raster image, or bitmap, is a way to represent a digital image using pixels.
-Raster images encompass a variety of familiar formats including JPEG, GIF, PNG and TIFF.
-When it comes to CAD software, the ability to export raster images is useful because they are not an editable format; you can share them with others but no one can make detrimental changes to your design.
+Raster images encompass a variety of familiar formats, including JPG, GIF, PNG and TIFF.
+When it comes to CAD software, the ability to export raster images is useful because they are not an editable format; you can share them with others but no one can make changes to your design.

-The software’s manufacturer offers a handful of useful resources that can help you become more familiar with the application and lessen its inherent learning curve.
+The software’s publisher offers a handful of useful resources that can help you become more familiar with the application and lessen its inherent learning curve, which is steeper than most.
 The user guide can be downloaded as a PDF.
-With nearly 700 pages, it can be a bit cumbersome to browse but it offers valuable information on how to use the software.
+With nearly 700 pages, it can be a bit cumbersome to browse, but it offers valuable information on how to use the software.
 There’s also a built-in help section that’s accessed directly from the interface and can be searched by topic or keyword.